Snapper are making changes that will make boarding the bus even faster and easier than it already is!

 Q: How does paying by Snapper work?
 How does it know where I got on and how far I travelled?

-GO Wellington, Valley Flyer and Airport Flyer buses have been fitted with a new ticketing system which has GPS.
-The on board GPS system knows where every bus stop is in the Wellington region.
+GO Wellington Buses have been fitted with a new ticketing system which has GPS.
+The on board GPS system knows where every bus stop is in the GO Wellington region.

 Q: What if I don’t have enough money left on my Snapper card to complete my trip on the bus?